Movement Medicine Professional Training

 Assuming you complete your work to a satisfactory level, you will then be accredited by the School of Movement Medicine.
 In order to maintain your status as an accredited teacher or facilitator of Movement Medicine, there will be some on-going requirements, such as on-going supervision, continued study on your own journey, etc.

-The next teacher training will begin in 2020 and is only open to those who have completed the Apprenticeship Programme.
+The Professional Training is only open to those who have completed the Apprenticeship Programme.

 Skeleton Dance – Dec 2019 (by Kristin Glenewinkel